 Dealing with challenging people in your social life is one thing, but when it comes to clients, it’s a whole different bag of Cheetos.
 (Forgive me … I’m working through lunch.)

 Anyway.
-If you’re having trouble finding clients, dealing with clients, sticking with clients or just plain not heading out and murdering all your clients, here are just a few tips I’ve learned over the years – I mean, what?
+If you’re having trouble finding clients, dealing with clients, sticking with difficult clients or just plain not heading out and murdering all your clients, here are just a few tips I’ve learned over the years – I mean, what?

 No. I have never had a difficult client.
 No!
 All mine are lovely.
 I mean this is what I have learned from other people.